Mission San José (California)

-Mission San José is a Spanish mission located in the present-day city of Fremont, California.
+Mission San José is a Spanish mission located in the present-day city of Fremont, California, United States.
 It was founded on June 11, 1797, by the Franciscan order and was the fourteenth Spanish mission established in California.
-The mission is the namesake of the Mission San José district of Fremont, which was an independent town subsumed into the city when it was incorporated in 1957.

 The Mission entered a long period of gradual decline after Mexican secularization act of 1833.
 After suffering decline, neglect and earthquakes most of the mission was in ruins.
 Restoration efforts in the intervening periods have reconstructed many of the original structures.
 The old mission church remains in use as a chapel of Saint Joseph Catholic Church, a parish of the Diocese of Oakland.
 The museum also features a visitor center, museum, and slide show telling the history of the mission.

 History

 The original site considered by Juan Crespí in 1772 for what was to become Mission San José was in what is today known as the San Ramon Valley.
-However, the Native Americans living in that area were very hostile towards the Spanish, so it was decided to locate the Mission further south, in an area that is now part of Fremont, California.
+However, the Native Americans living in that area were very hostile towards the Spanish, so it was decided to locate the Mission farther south, in an area that is now part of Fremont, California.